 Source: SJB -178-1860 Inventory of the estate of Widow Marcelin Haydel (Marie Azélie Haydel); 10-12 November 1860.
 Anna and Victor Haydel in the last inventory of the Haydel Plantation.

-So what is the significance of these two documents?
+- So what is the significance of these documents?

 - The baptism record can serve as the beginning paper trail in gathering evidence of a bloodline connection to the white Haydel family on the German coast of Louisiana.